Approaches for approximate additivity of the Holevo information of quantum channels: Concluding remarks and open problems

 On a more general note, we once again mention that our approach was not helpful for gaining a better understanding of the classical capacity of the amplitude damping channel $\cA_p$.
 This is because for this channel all four approximation parameters introduced in this paper have at least linear behavior in the amplitude damping parameter $p$ (cf.~Section~\ref {sec:applications}), rendering the resulting upper bounds on $C(\cA_p)$ trivial.
 We are curious as to whether a variation of the approximation methods of \cite{SSWR15} and the present paper might yield new insights in this matter, or whether a different approach, e.g., in the spirit of \cite{SS08,LDS17}, is needed.

-\paragraph*{Acknowledgments.} We would like to thank David Sutter for providing MATLAB code for the results of \cite{SSMR16}.
+\paragraph*{Acknowledgments.} We would like to thank David Sutter for providing MATLAB code for the results of \cite{SSMR16}, and Kun Wang for pointing out a minor issue with the numerical data for Figure~\ref{fig:ampdamp-hadamard}.
 Part of this work was done during the workshop `Beyond I.I.D. in Information Theory’, hosted by the Institute for Mathematical Sciences, Singapore, 24-28 July 2017.
 FL acknowledges support by the National Science Foundation under Grant Number 1125844, and appreciates the hospitality of the Hearne Institute for Theoretical Physics at Louisiana State University, Baton Rouge, where part of this work was done.
 EK and MMW acknowledge support from the Office of Naval Research and the National Science Foundation.